About The Bayou Review /

 The Bayou Review provides a platform through which students and emerging writers can express their artistic expression with inspirations through prose, poetry and visual works.
 This magazine gives a voice to the students which enables them to articulate their opinions.
 It is more than just a magazine, but a thread which seems to emerge amid as the spectrum of different states of being and it informs while cultivating one’s unique identity.
 This seems suitable because, amidst the shifting political ambiance and advancing technological advancements, identity remains the one stable, yet vigorous, and object within our universe.

 Thus, the works featured in this journal honor that struggle within everyone’s life.
 The struggle to not only be just anyone, but to be yourself in a world which constantly wavers and to embrace your uniqueness.
 Through these publications in the journal, students get a chance to dream about a life where they are the shining star which is dedicated to promoting “inspiration”.
 These works hope to inspire spiritual growth, personal reflection, development and community learning and connection.

 This magazine would not be possible without the hard work and dedication of these editors and interns.
 The general editor is Mariana Cano who is an Interdisciplinary Studies major.
-The prose editor is Modesto Caldera.
-The poetry editor is Archie Gayle.
-The interns for the magazine are Sara Ali, Dominique Delgado, Blanca Guadiana, Tamara Heredia, Nolawi Neguissie, Wendy Nuñez Chavez, Nathalie Paterno, Sarah Watt, Brittany Zambrano, and Zaida Quezada.
+The The interns for the magazine are Sara Ali, Dominique Delgado, Blanca Guadiana, Tamara Heredia, Nolawi Neguissie, Wendy Nuñez Chavez, Nathalie Paterno, Sarah Watt, Brittany Zambrano, and Zaida Quezada.